jadenngo13/HospitalManager/README.md

   - Uses SQLite to store database

-  - Implements javafx to provide a GUI to the user
+  - Implements JavFX to provide a GUI to the user

   - Uses FXML files to write user interface